organicmaps/organicmaps.github.io/content/faq/routing-01-build/index.md

   order: 10
 ---

-OrganicMaps can build a route for car trip, bycicle ride or foot walk.
+Organic Maps can build a route for car trip, bycicle ride or foot walk.

 Pick destination point with tap on a POI or by long tap on any place.
 Use "Route to" button to start route planning.